10 Adorable New Target Finds Under $5 You Can’t Miss In July

 Wild Fable Slim Fit Scoopneck Tank Top

-This $5 tank is so flattering, thanks to the slim (but not tight) fit and scoop neckline.
+This $5 tank is so flattering, thanks to the slim (but not tight) fit and scooped neckline.
 It even comes in tons of different colors to suit your personal style.
-Whether you're wearing it on its own or as a layering piece, you'll be reaching for this find all summer long.
+Whether you're wearing it on its own or as a layering piece, we guarantee you'll be reaching for this find all summer long.

 Target